iPhone Camera & Photos

 The Technique I Learned from A Retreat

 This is a technique that some of the Buddhist retreat centers used.
-When participants heard a specific bell ring during the day, they stopped whatever they were doing, did mindful breaths, and asked themselves “what was I doing earlier right before the bell rings?
+When participants heard a specific bell ring during the day, they stopped whatever they were doing.
+They will do mindful breaths and asked themselves “what was I doing right before the bell rings?
 Was I sad? happy? worried?
 How did I feel?”
 The purpose is being mindful of what you are doing.
 Being mindful and present is a big part of Buddhist practice.
 It can be used to figure out many aspects of your life.
 I used it to figure out the emotional links to social media addiction.
 The “Why?” picture is the bell rings.

 Don’t judge your answers.
 Judging is not helping, and it will not provide ways to quit social media addiction.
 Answer the “why”, don’t judge, and move on.
 Be honest with yourself.
-If there are countless times during the day and you couldn’t quite remember the answers, you could scribble it down.
+You could scribble it down if you couldn’t quite remember them.
 Soon you will have a list like this:

 Facebook: bored (was waiting for the build)